gekatateam/neptunus/plugins/inputs/kafka/README.md

 The `kafka` input plugin reads from Kafka and passes each message to configured parser.
 This plugin requires parser.

-Each reader uses its own commit queue into which each fetched message is placed.
+Each reader uses it's own commit queue into which each fetched message is placed.
 Every `commit_interval` fetch process paused and queue scanning for uncommitted ready sequence from oldest to newest messages.
 Largest offset found from the beginning of the queue will be committed.

 A message is marked as ready to commit if all of its events hooks are called, if parser returned zero events, or if parsing ended with an error.